CM2Walki/APMT/README.md

 ```

 ## Usage
 Once it starts running then you need to create the account.
-After login you will be required to insert the following fields:
+After login you will be required to insert the default configuration:
 - AWS Token
 - AWS Secret Key
 - AWS Key Pair